 Are there proven strategies to make copy more readable?

 The simple answer is, “yes.”
 While some people think that creating readable content is just an excuse for laziness, the opposite is true.
-Creating readable content takes work and an attention to detail.
+Creating readable content takes work and attention to detail.

 Here are 7 strategies to simplify your writing and improve the readability of what you write:

 1. Use short, easy words.
 The more syllables your words have, the harder they are to read.
 Don’t use a 4-syllable word if a 2-syllable word works just as well.
 Also, consider that not everyone has the same vocabulary as you.
 If you use words like “inchoate” or “inordinate,” you’re going to lose most of your readers.

 2. Shorten your sentences.
 Compound and convoluted sentences decrease readability.
 Keep your sentences short.

 If you have long sentences in your copy, try breaking them up into several short sentences.

 3. Nix some of your adjectives and adverbs.
 These words, called “modifiers,” slightly alter the meaning of the noun or verb they modify.

 That modification process requires the brain to do extra work.
 Unless your adverbs or adjectives are vital to the meaning of a sentence, deep six them.